shlee782/ECAPA_CNN_TDNN/README.md

 This project is a reimplementation of [ECAPA CNN-TDNN](https://arxiv.org/pdf/2104.02370.pdf)-based speaker verification.

-It works based on [SpeechBrain](https://github.com/speechbrain/speechbrain), an open-source AI speech toolkit built on PyTorch.
+It was created based on [SpeechBrain](https://github.com/speechbrain/speechbrain), an open-source AI speech toolkit built on PyTorch.

 ## Introduction

+In speaker verification, the system compares the voice characteristics of a speaker against a claimed identity to either accept or reject the claim.

 ## Performance